AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.getConfigurationXML()
    :module: RoadRunner

-   recurse through all of the child configurable objects that this class ones and build an assemble all of their configuration parameters into a single xml document which is returned as a string.
+   Recurse through all of the child configurable objects that this class ones and build an assemble all of their configuration parameters into a single xml document which is returned as a string.

    The value of this result depends on what child objects are presently loaded.

-.. staticmethod:: RoadRunner.getExtendedVersionInfo()
+.. method:: RoadRunner.getExtendedVersionInfo()
    :module: RoadRunner

-   getVersion plus info about dependent libs versions.
+   Returns :meth:`getVersionStr()` as well as info about dependent libs versions.

 .. method:: RoadRunner.getInfo()
    :module: RoadRunner

-   return info about the current state of the object
+   Returns info about the current state of the object.

    :rtype: str